 We read that now we do have power over sin.
 “Therefore, there is no condemnation for those who are in Christ.”
 The mind controlled by the Spirit is life and peace.
 This whole passage talks about not concentrating on the sin, not concentrating on trying to fix the problem, which is what the law would do.
 The summary in verse 12 says, “Brothers, we have an obligation,” and that obligation is to be spiritually minded.
 This means to be constantly thinking about the Bible, about Jesus and about the will of God.
 How do you do that?
 By memorizing Bible verses, by knowing the Bible inside out.
 That’s why the Bible encourages us so frequently to meditate on these things, to think about these things.
 When you are occupied with Jesus you cannot be occupied with sin.

-Quite some time ago a key CBLT course coach led some CBLT groups and he was asked to preach all day Saturday and Sunday.
-Being the nice guy he was, he obliged and sure enough his CBLT courses were a flop the next week because he was too tired and unprepared.
+Quite some time ago a key coach led some groups and he was asked to preach all day Saturday and Sunday.
+Being the nice guy he was, he obliged and sure enough his lessons were a flop the next week because he was too tired and unprepared.
 He lost his priorities and his ministry suffered from it.
 The enemy of “excellent” is “good.”
 There are many good things you can do.
 But they can become sinful things when God wants you to do the very best thing.
 Satan is not going to ask you, “Please become a barkeeper.”
-He is just going to ask you to preach in different churches on Sunday, so that on Monday you come to your CBLT group and you didn’t have time to prepare.
+He is just going to ask you to preach in different churches on Sunday, so that on Monday you come to your group and you didn’t have time to prepare.
 You lost priority #1 and did priority #2.

 B. I Cor.
 10:13